programminghistorian/jekyll/lessons/transliterating.md

 that information using the string manipulation techniques from the lesson “[Manipulating Strings in Python][].”
 However, for just the names it will be quicker to use the HTML parsing module Beautiful Soup.
-If you have not installed Beautiful Soup, see “[Installing Pip and Beautiful Soup][]” and read “[Intro to Beautiful Soup][]” for an overview of how this tool works.
+If you have not installed Beautiful Soup, see “[Installing Python Modules with pip][]” and read “[Intro to Beautiful Soup][]” for an overview of how this tool works.
 In the transliterator module, we will load Beautiful Soup and then turn our converted page into a *Beautiful Soup object*.